Chinese Zodiac: The Snake Child

 As a general and related point, communication can be a fraught enterprise for Snakes throughout life, as they are by nature reticent and practiced at cloaking their true feelings and intentions.
 Keep in mind that an outward mask of calm doesn’t always mean that your Snake child isn’t perseverating about difficult emotional content.

-Invest in her cultural capital: The Snake is inborn with a refined personal style and taste, as well as an appreciation for the finer things in life — lavish her with good books to expand her mind, varied food to develop her palette, and great music and art of all genres and eras to sate her artistic inclinations.
+Invest in her cultural capital: The Snake is inborn with a refined personal style and taste, as well as an appreciation for the finer things in life — lavish her with good books to expand her mind, varied food to develop her palate, and great music and art of all genres and eras to sate her artistic inclinations.